Lummy-A/DNNs_StartbucksStockPricePrediction/README.md

 # Building Deep Neural Networks for Starbucks Stock Open Price Prediction
-In this project, we built and leveraged Deep Neural Networks (DNNs) to predict the daily opening stock price of Starbucks.
+In this project, we leveraged 4 Deep Neural Networks (DNNs) to predict the daily opening stock price of Starbucks.
+We used 2 well known existing DNNs, and built 2 Hybrid DNNs.
 By utilizing historical stock price data from 2017 to 2025, we aim to provide accurate stock price predictions to support financial analysis and decision-making.

 ## Introduction

 Predicting stock prices is a challenging task due to the dynamic and complex nature of financial markets.
-In this project we built, trained, hypertuned, and then trained Deep Neural Networks (DNNs) to predict Starbucks' daily opening stock prices using a historical Starbucks dataset.
+In this project we built, hypertuned, and trained 4 Deep Neural Networks (DNNs) to predict Starbucks' daily opening stock prices using a historical Starbucks dataset.
 We employed data preprocessing techniques, model optimization, and performance evaluation to achieve the best possible predictions.
+We aimed to address the task in 3 different ways.
+In the code file, the first model processes the data independently at each time instance, the second and third models process the data as a timeseries, and the fourth deep network approaches the task as a regression problem.

+- **Model 1: FNN (FeedForward Neural Network)**
+- **Model 2: Long Short-Term Memory (LSTM)**
+- **Model 3: Attention-GRU**
+- **Model 4: Hybrid CNN-BiLSTM-Attention DNN**

 ## Project Workflow